na-na-hi/renget/archive/mmaib.md

 #### Chapter 8

 **Calliope**
 -The First Apprentice of Nero Eterna's reigning Rex Mortis, Death Muertos.
 Calliope's talent and hardwork make her an inspiration as well as the target of a few jealous whispers.
 The Rex Mortis' most trusted person, she can be often seen taking over his authority whenever he's away for official business, with mostly splendid results.
 Calliope can quite be a perfectionist, never settling for "good enough" in everything she does.
-Rumors are circulating Nero High Hall that allegedly, she is being groomed by Death to take command as Rex Mortis as he ever nears his impending retirement
+Rumors are circulating Nero High Hall that allegedly, she is being groomed by Death to take command as Rex Mortis as he ever nears his impending retirement.
 >Home: Nero Eterna

 **Gura**
 -Carefree and happy-go-lucky she may appear, she carries a great burden.
 She is among the few survivors from the defunct nation of Atlantis, and even fewer remaining nobility.
 She came awash into Cita Azur's shores in her robes and carrying her trident, one of the few surviving pieces of Atlantean history.
 To her surprise, most people were charmed by her demeanor and physique, although some others have less-than-savory designs from her.
 She is forced to run from her newfound home however as Negazian tries to round up whatever it can of it's old ally in The Great Aurorai War.
 >Home: Cita Azul

 **Suisei**
 -Her origins are a mystery, allegedly a descendant of Covernius and Auroia.
 When she first came into rural western Polaria, she felt from the skies with a powerful crash similar to that of a comet.
 Not helping with such allegations is her beauty, said to be a result of such divine heritage.
-Beauty and alleged heritage however did not made life easy for her, working hard to prove the jealous whisperers wrong.
+Beauty and alleged heritage however did not made life easy for her, working hard to prove the jealous whisperers and naysayers wrong.
 Another indicator of her alleged heritage is her celestially ornamented axe.
-She and her axe have cut down many foes and chilling accounts from those lucky enough to tell the tale say that she did so with glee and in a vicious manner.
+Her axe has cut down many foes and chilling accounts from those lucky enough to tell the tale say that she did so with glee and in a vicious manner.
 With such skill and killing drive, she has earned the moniker "Suicopath", an apt name for her battlefield antics.
 >Home: Polaria

 #### Chapter 9

 **(!)Kronii**
--A spear flier obsessed with perfection and herself.
+-A spear flier obsessed with perfection and herself, to the point it could be viewed as narcissism.
 A former prison warden from Blancopolis, she escaped the rampant corruption in the prison system to defect to the Polarian Coalition forces
 She barely escaped with her chronomancy channeled through her heirloom lance.
 Revered once in Blancopolis as the finest Warden of Clover Island, they deemed her a traitor when she protested against the cruelties of Grand Pontifex Damaso's gender segregation laws, which she has seen herself in the Blanc mainland.
 Her time as Warden may have contributed to her dour and sarcastic outlook in life, but despite this, she still can be sweet about people she cares about.
 Contrary to her imposing demeanor, she can be emotional.
 >Home: Blancopolis